mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/permissions/index.md

 enterprise: true
 ---

-Because Edge-LB is installed as a DC/OS service, not as a built-in component, you must grant either `superuser` permissions (`dcos:superuser`) or the specific user or group permissions listed in this section to perform administrative tasks when you are running Edge-LB.
+Because Edge-LB is installed as a DC/OS&trade; service, not as a built-in component, you must grant either `superuser` permissions (`dcos:superuser`), or the specific user or group permissions listed in this section to perform administrative tasks when you are running Edge-LB.

 In general, you use the DC/OS Enterprise command-line interface to view and modify cluster-related permissions.
 For information about installing the DC/OS Enterprise command-line interface (CLI) and plug-ins, see [CLI plug-ins](/1.13/cli/plugins/).
 For more information about how to set and manage permissions, see [managing permissions](/1.13/security/ent/perms-management/) and the DC/OS [permissions reference](/1.13/security/ent/perms-management/).

 # General permission requirements

 - Superuser permissions allow a user to manage all Edge-LB pools.
 Use this option if you do not need to configure fine-grained access.
-- Grant a user or group the permissions below for finer grained access to the Edge-LB pools.
+- Grant a user or group the permissions below for finer-grained access to the Edge-LB pools.
 Using this method, you can restrict service accounts to have access to pools you specify.

 # Installation permissions